 There are many different brands of CBD, and different ways to use CBD.
 CBD products that don’t contain THC are legal to sell and consume since they fall outside of the DEA’s Controlled Substances Act.
 This is also the reason CBD is rising in popularity as an alternative to over the counter drugs.
 You may have noticed CBD products popping up in your local health food store and all over the internet.
 There are salves, tinctures, pills, candies, and you can even vape certain types of CBD oil.
 Every individual is unique in their preference, and with so many options to choose from, your top priority should be quality first.

 Quality of CBD products varies greatly by brand.
-Green Classic’s premium collections of CBD Tinctures, Capsules, Vape Products, Topicals, Edibles, Pet Products, Concentrates, and Isolate are hand-selected to ensure the highest-quality products, all in one convenient online shopping experience.
+Green Classic’s premium collections of CBD Tinctures, Capsules, Vape Products, Topicals, Edibles, and Pet Products are hand-selected to ensure the highest-quality products, all in one convenient online shopping experience.
 It is important to us that you get the best value and best quality, so every product is 3rd party lab tested for potency and purity.